joelfeodiyoup/isometric_engine_2024/README.md

 - import graphql types into front end by schema introspection
 - handle login error messages
 - fix the logic of centring the camera when creating a 'new game'.
 The width of some containing elements is not calculated correctly either (just a.... big number).
-- clean up the initialisation of game-render and the 'reset' logic.
 - add offScreenCanvas for calculations outside main execution thread
 - look at moving some calculation logic to a web worker thread.
 - calculate a minimap somehow
 - render cell as collection of triangles for better height indication
 - implement zoom
-- implement rotation
+- fix: rotation has a bug in the calculation of points when rotated away from the initial rotation
+- there's some duplications in `SelectMultipleCells` that would be nice to fix up. `client/src/render/click-drag-handlers.ts`